gblpedia/katacoda-scenarios/hello-primehub/step6.md

 PrimeHub Console: https://[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com

-You will see the login dialogue of PrimeHub Console, please go to final step.
+You will see the login dialogue of PrimeHub Console.

+Hooray!
+PrimeHub CE has been installed and running now.
+Final step, let's launch a JupyterHub on PrimeHub.